sakshisharma84/launchpad/examples/terraform/hetzner/README.md

-# Bootstrapping UCP cluster on Hetzner
+# Bootstrapping MKE cluster on Hetzner

 This directory provides an example flow with Mirantis Launchpad tool together with Terraform using [Hetzner](https://www.hetzner.com/cloud) as the cloud provider.